anurag-inias/anurag-inias.github.io/docs/misc/display.md

 ## Tools needed

 [iFixit Pro toolkit](https://www.ifixit.com/products/pro-tech-toolkit) had all that I needed, which was just the screendriver bits, plastic opening picks (for laptop case), jimmy (for display panel) and tweezer (for adhesive rubber).
 I used the OSFT 2mm double sided tape to glue the new panel.

+## Panel purchase

+Just search the panel model online and you'd stumble onto a number of websites.

+- Ubuy: I bought the 2560 panel from here.
+Don't use it.
+I ended up paying ~50% surchage on customs, and they sent the wrong panel.
+- Bliss computers: very slow processing.
+- eBay: that's where I bought the 3840 panel from [win0win](https://www.ebay.it/str/win0win), really helpful folks.
+Delivered within 15 days, no customs and actually cheaper than 2560 model.

+## Extras

+During laptop disassembly, take pictures at each steps.
+Really useful when putting it back together.
+Also check for videos on YT where people are opening your laptop model (or same brand at least), this is helpful in watching out for OEM quirks.